 Starting in October 2020, I am proud to be a Partner of The Heat Company, and as such I am very happy to be able to offer you a discount on their amazing products with no kickback whatsoever to me.
 CONTACT ME to get your discount code!

 LIGHTING | Finally, when I work on my architectural Portfolios or when I am on assignment doing commissioned work, to complement the sunlight or when the sunlight is not enough, I use (paid link):

 – Lastolite light modifiers

-If you have any questions about my Phase One gear & my other equipment, about landscape photography, about my work, my Workshops limited to just THREE participants, my Workshop One-on-One, my SINGULAR Fine Art Prints available in ONE copy only, or if you just want to chat, please don’t hesitate to CONTACT ME!
+If you have any questions about my Phase One, Formatt-Hitech and f-stop gear, or about The Heat Company and my other equipment, or if you want to talk about about landscape photography and about my work, if you are interested in my unique LANDSCAPE PHOTOGRAPHY WORKSHOPS with attendance limited to just THREE participants or One-on-One, if you want to bring home the magic with my FINE ART PRINTS uniquely available in ONE copy only, or if you just want to chat, please don’t hesitate to CONTACT ME!